antonbabenko/pre-commit-terraform/README.md

 ### terragrunt_validate_inputs

 Validates Terragrunt unused and undefined inputs.
+This is useful for keeping configs clean when module versions change or if configs are copied.

 See the [Teragrunt docs](https://terragrunt.gruntwork.io/docs/reference/cli-options/#validate-inputs) for more details.

 Example: